 Propeller and its accelerator graduates have received notable attention from The New York Times, TIME, WIRED, Fast Company, Los Angeles Times, Entrepreneur, Forbes, and many others.
 Read Propeller’s press.

-- 90 Impact Ventures launched since 2011 through Propeller’s accelerator programs, including a local food hub, a maternal health collective, an education design studio, and a wetland mitigation company.
+- 100 ventures launched since 2011 through Propeller’s accelerator programs, including a local food hub, a health clinic, an education software company, and a company building floating islands to prevent coastal erosion.

 - Over 250 full- and part-time jobs created, contributing to an expanded workforce in New Orleans.

-- $80,000 in seed funding awarded to Ventures through sector-based pitch competitions.
+- Over $100,000 in seed funding awarded to ventures through sector-based pitch competitions.

 - Collaborated to pass and implement state policy for universal school lunch participation and Benefit

 Our Alumni: Read about the missions of our graduated entrepreneurs.